 - red wine vinegar, and

-with salt and pepper to taste
+with salt and black pepper to taste

 I’ve always indulged my craving for mango chutney at my mom’s house.
 At least that was before sheltering-in-place (SIP) became part of our everyday vocabulary.